kaskr/tmbstan/README.md

   list(beta=rnorm(2), logsdu=runif(1,0,10), logsd0=runif(1,0,1))
 fit <- tmbstan(obj, chains=cores, open_progress=FALSE,
                init=init.fn, laplace=TRUE)

 ## There are no posterior samples for the random effects because they are
-## integrated by the LA.
+## integrated out by the LA.
 See Monnahan and Kristensen (2019) for discussion
 ## of why this would be worth doing.
+Typically it will be slower and less
+## accurate than laplace=FALSE (the default).
 names(as.data.frame(fit))
 ```